ethanwongca/McHacksReactWorkshop/README.md

-# McHacks Introduction React Workshop
+# McHacks Introduction React Workshop :firecracker:
 **Welcome to McHacks Introduction React Workshop!** <br/>
 The slides for the workshops are accessible through this link: <br/>
 This documentation will help you navigate through this intergactive workshop, so let's get started! <br/>